xlucas/go-vim-install/README.md

 ![go-vim-install](https://raw.githubusercontent.com/xlucas/go-vim-install/master/screenshot.png)

 The script will install the Monaco font.
 Set it with a size between 11 and 12 in your terminal configuration.

-## Vagrant

-If you want to boot up a clean Ubuntu VM with a GUI and all of this ready to be used, you can look [at this gist](https://gist.github.com/xlucas/a7e9e56db314aafada2f) and customize it easily if necessary (like removing the french keyboard layout).

 ## Workspace setup